Network configurations may help improve care quality while reducing costs

 Through one ACO plan design, physicians and specialists evaluated for quality and cost efficiency generated up to 15% in savings.5 In markets where ACOs are not yet available, the Tier 1 network includes designated UnitedHealth Premium Care Physicians and specialists providing a national network offering.

 The Premium program is designed to deliver on this need by analyzing quality measures related to preventive care, evidence-based care, chronic disease care, patient safety, sequencing of care and effectiveness of procedures.
 Only after quality criteria is met does UnitedHealthcare look at the cost efficiency of those providers.

-“We’re helping members shop like consumers for health care when we’ve identified high-value providers,” says Dr. Gerald Hautman, Chief Medical Officer and Senior Vice President of UnitedHealthcare National Accounts.
+“We’re helping members shop like consumers for health care when we’ve identified high-value providers,” says Dr. Gerald Hautman, chief medical officer and senior vice president of UnitedHealthcare National Accounts.
 “There’s increased transparency since these high-value providers need to meet certain quality and cost criteria for the highest tier.
-And this translates into better care at a lower cost.”
+And this may translate into better care at a lower cost.”

-For all 16 Premium specialties evaluated in the Premium program, Premium Care Physicians had 10% lower total cost of care than non-Premium Care physicians due to factors including fewer complications and redo procedures, as well as following evidence-based medicine.
+For all Premium specialties evaluated in the Premium program, Premium Care Physicians had 10% lower total cost of care than non-Premium Care physicians due to factors including fewer complications and redo procedures, as well as following evidence-based medicine.6

-In addition, high use of Premium providers resulted in 27% lower costs per member per month (PMPM), 47% fewer inpatient admissions and 42% fewer readmissions.6
+In addition, high use of Premium providers resulted in 27% lower costs per member per month (PMPM) and 47% fewer inpatient hospital admissions.7

 Tiered networks have evolved to meet large employers’ needs